mihaelaaa-23/PR/lab2_concurrency/README.md

 ### Multithreaded vs. Single-threaded Server

-The multithreaded server handles concurrent requests in parallel, while the single-threaded server processes them sequentially.
-With a simulated processing time of ~1 second per request, the performance difference becomes significant:
+To compare concurrency performance, I tested both single-threaded and multithreaded versions of the server.
+I simulated 10 concurrent requests (each taking about 1 second) using a Python script with `ThreadPoolExecutor`.

 | Server Type     | 10 Concurrent Requests | Processing Time | Average Response Time |
 |-----------------|------------------------|-----------------|-----------------------|
 | Single-threaded | Sequential processing  | ~10.58 seconds  | 5.73 seconds          |
 | Multithreaded   | Parallel processing    | ~1.22 seconds   | 1.13 seconds          |

+The single-threaded server processes one request at a time, so total time grows linearly.
 The multithreaded server achieves significantly better throughput by handling multiple requests concurrently, which is essential for real-world web server applications.

 ## Request Counter Implementation

 The request counter tracks how many times each resource has been accessed.
-This feature demonstrates thread synchronization concepts:
+This feature demonstrates thread synchronization concepts.
+Each resource (like index.html or /subdir/) has its own counter stored in a dictionary.

 ### Naive Implementation (Race Condition)

-Initially, the counter was implemented without synchronization:
+At first, I implemented it without synchronization, which caused race conditions when several threads updated the same counter at once.

 ```python
 hit_counter[path] = hit_counter.get(path, 0) + 1